Abd973/vending-machine-service/README.md

 ### 3.1 Prerequisites
 - Docker and Docker Compose installed. (see [Notes](#notes) for versions recommendation)
-  - add the `.env` file in the root directory of the project, this will contain the DB and app security credentials. (you need to contact me)
+- Add the `.env` file in the root directory of the project, this will contain the DB and app security credentials. (you need to contact me)
-  - both `8080` and  `3306` ports are free as they will be consumed by the app.
+- Both `8080` and  `3306` ports are free as they will be consumed by the app.

  ### 3.2 Build & Run
 I have added `Makefile` to make it easy for you to spin up the project.